 Be in charge of your personal pension!

 Your employer helps you with building your pension.
-But you are in charge of your own account.
+But you are in charge of your account.
 You decide how much you want to contribute.
-And if you ever switch jobs, you can continue to use your account.
+And if you ever switch jobs, you can continue using your account.

 Image